p-adic equidistribution of CM points: Introduction and statements of the main results

-Our main result is most easily described for sequences $(z_{n})$ of CM points of $X_{\Q_{p}}$, equivalently local Galois orbits of geometric CM points.
-We partition the set of such CM points of sufficiently large $p$-adic conductor into finitely many \emph{basins} $\cB_{V}$ indexed by the irreducible components of the special fibre of $\X_{{\bf F}_{p}}$.
-Then our main theorem is that the sequence of measures $\mu_{n}:= \delta_{z_{n}}$ on $X_{p}^{\rm an}$ has a limit if and only if the sequence $z_{n}$ is eventually supported in a single basin $\cB_{V}$, in which case the $\mu_{n}$ converge to the delta measure at $\zeta_{V}$.
-Equivalently, the sequence $z_{n}$ converges to $\zeta_{V}$ in the plain topological sense.
+Our main result is best described in terms of sequences $(z_{n})$ of CM points of $X_{\Q_{p}}$, equivalently local Galois orbits of geometric CM points.
+We explicitly partition the set of such CM points of sufficiently large $p$-adic conductor into finitely many \emph{basins} $\cB_{V}$ indexed by the irreducible components of the special fibre of $\X_{{\bf F}_{p}}$.
+Our main theorem is that the sequence of measures $\mu_{n}:= \delta_{z_{n}}$ on $X_{p}^{\rm an}$ has a limit if and only if the sequence $(z_{n})$ is eventually supported in a single basin $\cB_{V}$, in which case the $\mu_{n}$ converge to the delta measure at $\zeta_{V}$.
+Equivalently, the sequence $(z_{n})$ converges to $\zeta_{V}$ in the plain topological sense -- so that we will only use the language of topology in what follows.

 The theorem is proved in the more general context of Shimura curves over totally real fields.
-The rest of this introduction is dedicated to explaining its statement and the idea of proof, as well as the intersection formula which lies at its core.
+The rest of this introduction is dedicated to explaining its statement and the idea of proof, as well as the intersection formula that lies at its core.

+For the modular curve of level~$1$, which has a single Shilov point, the equidistribution result was previously established in \cite{herrero}, as briefly discussed after Theorem \ref{main thm} below.